mailpoet/mailpoet/readme.txt

 = WooCommerce emails (Premium) =

-Increase your sales and stay in touch with your customers with our emails for WooCommerce !
+Increase your sales and stay in touch with your customers with our emails for WooCommerce!

 With our WooCommerce emails, you can :